 Take a moment to pause and do not easily indulge yourself in purchasing fancy things that become useless later on.
 Always assess if you need these things if you can use it for a long time and the purposes it presents to you.

 - Will you use it more than once a week?

 - Will it enrich your life?

-If the answer to any of those questions is NO, then don’t get that item.
+If the answer to any of those questions is NO, then it’s not that worth it, and better not to get that item.
 Never give in to your wants, if it can’t be justified by a present or future essential purpose in your life.

-- Repair – Now that you’ve narrowed down your items to what you actually need in your life, always ensure that these are well-maintained to keep it in great shape.
+Now that you’ve narrowed down your items to what you actually need in your life, always ensure that these are well-maintained to keep them in great shape.
 If these are neglected, you’ll end up in a vicious cycle of purchasing and damaging.
 This is a clear sign that you are not consuming less.

-- Unsubscribe from newsletters – Especially from e-commerce companies.
-Exposure to such companies can tempt you into buying things that you might not even need.
-If you’ll unsubscribe yourself from such alluring sites, you’ll help in lessening plastic packaging, reducing production of paper receipt, and even decrease the gas consumed into transporting the items to your destination.
+Especially from e-commerce companies.
+Exposure to such companies can be tempting as it makes you buy things that you might not even need.
+If you’ll unsubscribe yourself from such alluring sites, you’ll help in lessening plastic packaging, reducing the production of a paper receipt, and even decrease the gas consumed into transporting the items to your destination.

 It takes a lot of practice and discipline to become a minimalist and live a zero-waste lifestyle.
 Always ask yourself, what should be enough for me?
-Practice decluttering instead of cluttering, and choose to dispose items that you know as “something you might need later on”.
-Living a simple, free of clutter life would not only help save the environment, but should also guide you to have clearer and sharper mind.
-You will be more focused on the goals you’d like to achieve.
-At the same, you live a life that sustains the life of the planet as well.
-Ultimately, you need to focus your life on the things that matter most, including taking care of our only home.
+Practice decluttering instead of dwelling on unimportant things and avoid items that you know as “something you might need later on”.
+Living a simple, clutter-free life would not only help save the environment but also guides you to become an organized and wiser person.

+It will alter your focus from unimportant things to the goals you’d like to achieve.
+At the same time, you’ll be taught to live a life that sustains the life of the planet as well.
+Ultimately, you need to put in mind that your life must focus on the things that matter most, including taking care of the planet we call home.